 A. Unfortunately, no. The minimum age for all guests staying at the ranch is age 4.

 Q. Are pets allowed?

 A. Unfortunately, we can not allow pets in our guest rooms.
 However, you may rent a stall in our stable ($15/night) to board your pet.
 This arrangement is ideal for most guests with larger dogs.
 It's like camping for dogs.
 However, this may not be acceptable for every pet owner.
 If you are unsure, we encourage guests to make other arrangements for their pets.

 Q. Is there a minimum night stay requirement?

 A. Sometimes.
-Most rooms available on Friday and Saturday nights may require at least a 2-night minimum stay.
-However, there are many exceptions to this and prospective guests are encouraged to submit a reservation inquiry to check availability for a 1-night stay.
+Most rooms available on Friday and Saturday nights may require at least a two-night minimum stay.
+However, there are many exceptions to this and prospective guests are encouraged to submit a reservation inquiry to check availability for a one-night stay.

 Q. What if it rains?

 A. This is one thing over which none of us has control.
 Many times when there is rain in the forecast, it doesn't rain a drop at the ranch.
 And when it does rain, it may not rain during our riding times.
 Even then, it is generally possible to ride in light rain in the absence of lightning or thunder.
 If you do miss a ride or two, don’t despair!
 We have a system in place wherein you can choose to make up the missed ride at the end of your stay, take a rain check, or even possibly be downgraded from the riding plan rates for the day(s) that you were unable to ride due to bad weather.
 If you have an upcoming reservation and rain is in the near-term forecast, you may cancel your reservation (forfeiture of deposit).
 If this is too large a risk for you, it is advised that you wait until the last minute to book your reservation or consider buying traveler's insurance from a third party.